Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 Loss Functions: DANN, MMD, and CORAL

-Domain adaptation is not one technique—it is a family of techniques, each with different strengths.
-Our implementation supports three approaches, all selectable via a single config flag.
-DANN uses adversarial training (the discriminator approach).
-MMD directly minimizes the statistical distance between source and target feature distributions using a kernel trick.
+Domain adaptation is not a single technique but a family of techniques, each with distinct strengths.
+The implementation below supports three approaches selectable through a single configuration flag.
+DANN uses adversarial training based on the discriminator.
+MMD directly minimizes the statistical distance between source and target feature distributions through a kernel formulation.
 CORAL aligns the second-order statistics (covariance matrices) of the two domains.
-You can switch between them in one line of config.
+Switching between the methods requires a single configuration change.

 losses.py